Aishuu/eurecom-os-server/README.md

 ```
 $ sdptool add --channel=1 SP
 ```
 Note that the server uses channel 1 by default.
-You can then run the server and connect with the NXT.
+You can then run the server, launch a game and connect the NXT to the server by navigating in the bluetooth menu.
+You may see an error message "Line is busy" when you try to connect but it should disappear if you insist a bit.
+Then run your client program (as provided as example).

 ### For the server